Open-ISP/isp-trace-parser/README.md

 1. Parse raw AEMO trace data using the functions `parse_wind_traces`, `parse_solar_traces`, and `parse_demand_traces`.
 This reformats the data, saving it to a specified directory.
 The data reformatting restructures the data to a standard time series format with a 'Datetime' column and 'Values' column.
-Additionally, the data is saved in half-yearly chunks in parquet files, which significantly improves the read from disk speeds.
+Additionally, the data is saved in half-yearly chunks in parquet files, which significantly improves read from disk speeds.
+For further information (via the API docs) you can run `help` in the Python console, e.g. `help(parse_wind_traces)`.
 2. Query the parsed data using the naming conventions for generators, REZs, and subregions established in the IASR workbook using the `get_data` functions, see the [Querying parsed trace data](https://github.com/Open-ISP/isp-trace-parser#querying-parsed-trace-data).
+   For further information on querying run `help` in the Python console, e.g.
+  `help(solar_project_trace_single_reference_year)`.

 ## Examples